 Before you can start planning, you need to know what you want to achieve.
-There are many different approaches towards setting sales goals.
+There are many different approaches to setting sales goals.

-Example: Let's say that your annual goal is 500 thousands USD.
-That makes your quarterly goal 125 thousands USD and monthly goal 41,7 thousands USD.
+Example: Let’s say that your annual goal is 500 thousand USD.
+That makes your quarterly goal 125 thousand USD and monthly goal 41,7 thousand USD.

 Unsure what your annual goal should be?
-For starters, it's good to take last year's sales numbers and add ten percent to it.
+For starters, it’s good to take last year’s sales numbers and add ten percent to them.
 Of course, this depends on your financial situation.
-It can be more and it can be less.
+It can be more, and it can be less.